Internet-Draft | json-proof-algorithms | July 2025 |

 It is suggested that multiple Designated Experts be appointed who are able to represent the perspectives of different applications using this specification, in order to enable broadly informed review of registration decisions.
 In cases where a registration decision could be perceived as creating a conflict of interest for a particular Expert, that Expert should defer to the judgment of the other Experts.¶

-The registry records the algorithm name, the algorithm description,
+Parameters.
+The registry records the algorithm name, the algorithm

-provided that the sets of usage locations are disjoint.¶
+registered multiple times, provided that the sets of usage locations are

 It is suggested that the length of the key be included in the algorithm name when multiple variations of algorithms are being registered that use keys of different lengths and the key lengths for each need to be fixed (for instance, because they will be created by key derivation functions).
 This allows readers of the JSON text to more easily make security decisions.¶